-Posted On: December 2, 2020
+Posted On: August 19, 2020

 IoT security and implementation challenges in India

-The high cost of secure storage platforms like cloud is a factor that makes enterprises being more dependent on other ways of video storage.
-The cloud can provide better security with direct transfer of data from device to the platform in real-time.
+The high cost of secure cloud storage platforms makes enterprises more dependent on other ways of video retention.
+The cloud can provide better security with the direct transfer of data from the device to the platform in real-time.

 Integration of products and platforms

-Along with the values derived from IoT solutions, comes real security challenges that if not addressed properly can affect data privacy.
-And this is why the security architecture is the biggest concern for users while investing in an IoT system.
-Providing a scope to expand the capabilities of devices and systems selecting features that are compatible with the hardware and network can ensure robust security of data that is communicated through one platform to the other.
+Along with the values derived from IoT solutions comes real security challenges that can affect data privacy if not appropriately addressed.
+Keeping in mind the IoT security challenges and solutions, one realizes that the security architecture is the biggest concern for users while investing in an IoT system.
+Providing a scope to expand devices and systems’ capabilities, selecting features that are compatible with the hardware and network can ensure robust security of data communicated from one platform to the other.